DigitalEuan/UBP_Repo/ubp_llm_1/README.md

 **A comprehensive framework for enhancing Large Language Models with Universal Binary Principle (UBP) validation, error correction, and coherence measurement.**

+This is my first attempt at a LLM implementation that can be shared and used by anyone with any LLM model (some minor tweaks needed for LLMs other than gpt-4.1-nano, gpt-4.1-mini, gemini-2.5-flash).

 ---

 ## Overview